MicrosoftDocs/Hololens/hololens/hololens2-setup.md

 - HoloLens 2
 ---

-# Get your HoloLens 2 ready to use
+# Unboxing your HoloLens 2

 The procedures below will help you set up a HoloLens 2 for the first time.